sfrasch/QTTwave/README.md

 # QTTwave
-Low-rank QTT representations of wave operators
+A repository to compute low-rank QTT representations of the matrices involved in a symplectic finite element approximation of the one-dimensional acoustic wave equation.